-Breastfeeding and human rights
+Infant and young child feeding and human rights

 Several international instruments make a strong case for protecting, promoting and supporting breastfeeding, and stipulate the right of every human being, man, woman and child, to optimal health, to the elimination of hunger and malnutrition, and to proper nutrition.
-These include the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), in particular art.
-1 and 5 on gender discrimination on the basis of the reproduction status (pregnancy and lactation), art.
-12 on women's right to health and art.
-16 on marriage and family life, the International Covenant on Economic, Social and Cultural Rights (CESCR), especially art.
-12 on the right to health, including sexual and reproductive health, art.
-11 on the right to food and art.
-6, 7 and 10 on the right to work, the Convention on the Rights of the Child (CRC), especially art.
-24 on the child's right to health.
-Interpreted jointly, these treaties support the claim that 'breastfeeding is the right of both the mother and her child, and is essential to fulfil every child's right to adequate food and the highest attainable standard of health'.
-As duty-bearers, States have the obligation to create a protective and enabling environment for women to breastfeed, through adoption of measures that protect, promote and support breastfeeding.
+These include the International Covenant on Economic, Social and Cultural Rights (CESCR), especially article 12 on the right to health, including sexual and reproductive health, article 11 on the right to food and articles 6, 7 and 10 on the right to work, the Convention on the Rights of the Child (CRC), especially article 24 on the child's right to health, the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), in particular articles 1 and 5 on gender discrimination on the basis of the reproduction status (pregnancy and lactation), article 12 on women's right to health and article 16 on marriage and family life.
+Adequately interpreted, these treaties support the claim that 'breastfeeding is the right of every mother, and it is essential to fulfil every child's right to adequate food and the highest attainable standard of health.'

+As duty-bearers, States have the obligation to create a protective and enabling environment for women to breastfeed, through protecting, promoting and supporting breastfeeding.